Elisainger/InSAR-phase-estimator/README.md

 - **Unsupervised autoencoder training**
 - **Supervised training using simulated ground truth**

 InSAR data provide valuable information about surface deformation, but are often corrupted by noise.
 This project explores how deep learning can be used to improve phase reconstruction quality.
+The code in this repository is largely based on code made by Mukherjee et al. (2018).

 ---